Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Theoretical results

 \end{theorem}

-The above theorem shows that for the features which are related to (dependent on) $R(X)$, the ratio of sample distance covariance to the sum of sample distance covariances well approximates the ratio of population distance covariance to the sum of the population distance covariances.
-Here, we remind the reader that the population distance covariance refers to the distance covariance between a feature $X^k$ and the residual random variable $\tilde{Y}(X_t,D_s)$.
+The above theorem shows that for the features which are related to (dependent on) $R(\mathbf{X})$, the ratio of sample distance covariance to the sum of sample distance covariances well approximates the ratio of population distance covariance to the sum of the population distance covariances.
 Informally, this result justifies our use of the ratio of the sample distance covariance to the sum of the sample distance covariances as feature weights in our random forest method.

-Next we establish why random forest is expected to have a lower MSE if the function $f(X)$ only depends on a subset of the features (i.e., independent of the other ``unrelated'' features), and we have a good estimate of what those features that $f(X)$ depend on are.
-The result has general applicability beyond transfer learning and justifies various feature screening methods that are often applied prior to running the random forest method.
-In our method, we have proposed to use distance covariance to estimate the set of features that $f(X)$ depends on.